Solar panel warranties explained: what Perth buyers actually need to know

 - Does the manufacturer have a local service centre or warranty agent in WA?

-- Has the manufacturer been in the Australian market for at least 5 years?
+- Has the manufacturer been in the Australian market for at least five years?

 What to check before signing your solar contract

-- ✓ Whether extended inverter warranty is included or available to add
+- Whether an extended inverter warranty is included or available to add

-- ✓ Who handles warranty claims: your installer, an agent, or direct to manufacturer?
+- Who handles warranty claims: your installer, an agent, or direct to the manufacturer

 Calculate your savings